 However, sometimes the following consequences arise:

-• An increase in temperature above 38 degrees for more than 48 hours may indicate the occurrence of an infectious inflammation;
+• An increase in temperature above 38 degrees for more than 48 hours may indicate the occurrence of infectious inflammation;

 • Relapses of the disease.

-To operate or not?
+Should I operate or not?

 Sometimes parents confuse adenoid growths and adenoiditis.
 Adenoiditis occurs as a result of inflammation of the adenoid tissue.
 It can be treated and the inflammation will go away.
 However, overgrown adenoids cannot be treated this way.